shipreq/shipreq/Requirements/ideas.md

 * Different representations/views for different audiences.
   (View using field-set A for devs, field-set B for testers, etc.)

+* Talk to moronic Agilists.
+Find out what they need, determine feasability & what's missing.

 TODOs due to MF intersection problems. where/how to store intersection problems?